 When it comes to labor disputes it is important for your business to give proper rights to employees without getting taken advantage of.
 At Barakat Law, we are well-versed in employment laws, regulations, and acts and have success in representing the interests of South-Florida Businesses.

-If you, or someone you know, has been victim of a violation of labor laws, contact our team at Barakat Law today.
-Our team of lawyers has experience prosecuting cases such as these and defending employee rights.
+If your business or the business of someone you know has been threatened with an employment suit, contact our team at Barakat Law today.
+Our team of lawyers has experience litigating cases such as these and defending the rights of businesses like yours.

 The Fair Labor Standards Act (FLSA) is designed to protect workers’ rights and wages.
 Since its enactment in 1938, the law has grown to provide comprehensive protection for the workforce.

-Overtime protection is the most prominent aspect of FLSA.
+Overtime protection is the most prominent aspect of the FLSA.
 Employees who work more than 40 hours in a week are entitled to receive overtime pay.
 The law provides that employees receive 50% higher pay than their normal rate for every hour above 40 hours per week.
-Unfortunately, some employers have strategies to withhold overtime pay from their employees.

 Title VII of the Civil Rights Act of 1964 is probably the most widely recognized and commonly used federal anti-discrimination law.
 Title VII prohibits employment discrimination based on gender, race, religion, national origin, pregnancy, sexual orientation, or sexual harassment.